ga4gh-beacon/beacon-v2/docs/aggregations.md

   e.g. numbers of samples with individual features or combinations of features
 * profile query responses for multiple (single or intersected) parameters

+## Development Requirements and Design Principles

+* aggregations should be based on the same model as the rest of the Beacon API, so that they can be applied to any data endpoint and any resourcs
+    - aggregating property values at the level of beacons, collections and records
+* multi-dimensional, _i.e._ intersecting aggregations should be possible, so that the counts for combinations of features can be reported
+* the principle reported values should be *counts* while other statistical measures (range, mean, median, etc.) could be added in the future
+* aggregations should provide a means to report on binned values, e.g. for numeric values such as age or other continuous variables
+* aggregations should be able to report on pre-defined sets of values, e.g. for a set of disease codes, genes or other entities

 ## Endpoints

 ### `/aggregation_terms`